Generic Name: Methotrexate Injection (Subcutaneous) (meth oh TREKS ate)

 - Regular blood work and other exams will need to be done to check for side effects.
 Follow what the doctor has told you.

 - Tell your doctor if you have kidney problems or extra fluid around your stomach area or lungs.
 The chance of side effects may be raised.

 - Very bad and sometimes deadly bone marrow problems and stomach or bowel problems have happened when methotrexate injection (subcutaneous) was taken with NSAIDs like ibuprofen or naproxen.
 Talk with the doctor.

 - This medicine may raise your chance of lymphoma and other cancers.

 - Patients with cancer may be at greater risk of getting a bad and sometimes deadly health problem called tumor lysis syndrome (TLS).
 Talk with the doctor.

-- Tell your doctor if you get loose stools (diarrhea) or mouth or tongue sores or irritation.
+- Tell your doctor if you get diarrhea or mouth or tongue sores or irritation.
 You may need to stop methotrexate injection (subcutaneous).
-Very bad and sometimes deadly bowel problems may happen.
+Severe and sometimes deadly bowel problems may happen.

 - Talk with your doctor if you are getting radiation.
 There may be more chance of harm to tissue and bone.

 - Not all methotrexate products are used to treat cancer.
 Talk with the doctor.

 - This medicine may cause harm to the unborn baby or loss of the unborn baby if you take it while you are pregnant.

 - If you are pregnant or you get pregnant while taking methotrexate injection (subcutaneous), call your doctor right away.